Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan Black should theoretically perform a small bit faster than the Radeon R9 290X in general. (explain)
+Memory BandwidthThe GeForce GTX Titan Black, in theory, should be a bit faster than the Radeon R9 290X overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison